MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-26-Participation-Disadvantaged-Business-Enterprises-Department-Transportation-Financial-Assistance-Programs/subpart-A-General/section-26.5.md

 *Small business concern* means, with respect to firms seeking to participate as DBEs in DOT-assisted contracts, a small business concern as defined pursuant to section 3 of the Small Business Act and Small Business Administration regulations implementing it (13 CFR part 121) that also does not exceed the cap on average annual gross receipts specified in § 26.65(b).

-*Socially and economically disadvantaged individual* means any individual who is a citizen (or lawfully admitted permanent resident) of the United States and who has been subjected to racial or ethnic prejudice or cultural bias within American society because of his or her identity as a members of groups and without regard to his or her individual qualities.
+*Socially and economically disadvantaged individual* means any individual who is a citizen (or lawfully admitted permanent resident) of the United States and who has been subjected to racial or ethnic prejudice or cultural bias within American society because of his or her identity as a member of a group and without regard to his or her individual qualities.
 The social disadvantage must stem from circumstances beyond the individual's control.

 (1) Any individual who a recipient finds to be a socially and economically disadvantaged individual on a case-by-case basis.
 An individual must demonstrate that he or she has held himself or herself out, as a member of a designated group if you require it.